stanfordpython/python-assignments/assign0/README.md

 ```
 $ python3 intro.py
 Ask me a question: What is your name?
-It is Arthur, King of the Britains.
+It is Arthur, King of the Britons.

 $ python3 intro.py
 Ask me a question: What is your quest?